MAT496-Monsoon2025-SNU/-akshitashreyash-LangSmith-MAT496-SNU/README.md

 VIDEO 5
  Time travel enables debugging through state history inspection using get_state_history() allowing replay of past execution states and forking to create alternate execution path from any checkpoint without losing the original execution branch.

+ MODULE 4

+ LESSON 1
+Parallization - We learnt about executing multiple nodes at the same time, then merge their results, also learnt about reducers and custom reducers.Codes ran error due to perplexity api key execution.